Ranked in these QuestionsQuestion Ranking

 Con The Userify shim doesn't yet support certain containers

-Containers that don't run an SSH server or don't have local Python2 installed or non-standard useradd/sudo will not support the Userify shim.
+Containers that don't run an SSH server or non-standard useradd/sudo will not support the Userify shim.
 (Ubuntu-based containers, for example, work fine once you customize them with SSH and Python.)

 Con Only up to 20 servers are free (10 on self-hosted)